-Social media is the virtual landmine I tend to fall into if I am not careful.
-Things can go downhill pretty quickly as I am inclined to go on a scroll fest and then be sucked into hearing the voice questioning my abilities and comparing myself to others.
+Social media was the virtual landmine I would tend to fall into.
+Things would go downhill pretty quickly as I would go on a scroll-fest and then be sucked into hearing the voice questioning my abilities and comparing myself to others.
 Oh, how I hate to admit that but it is the truth.
-I would question everything from my parenting skills, being a wife and homemaker, if I am cut out to be a successful business owner, or if I was a good friend to others.
-That’s the short list.
+I would question everything from my parenting skills, being a wife and homemaker, if I was cut out to really be a successful business owner, or if I was a good friend to others.

 It came down to striving and trying to prove something to others and myself that I am enough.

 I was so desperate to believe this that I even bought the t-shirt.
 See Exhibit A below…